logicbox-com-au/refinerycms-recommendations/readme.md

 * rails generate refinery:recommendations
 * rake db:migrate db:seed

+You might need to add the require recommendations to the appliction.css/scss

 ###Functionality:
 Hopefully similair to Testimonials refinery1.0 gem, but with:
 * Compatability with refinerycms 2.0